rmejia64/ZepedaDogz/README.md

 # ZepedaDogz
 Dog walking, Training, and Day Care.
-Based in Redwood City,CA. Accepting new clients.
+Based in Redwood City, CA. Accepting new clients.